The 12 Best Places to Buy Outdoor Plants Online

-Replacing the mail-order catalogs of days gone by, the best places to buy outdoor plants online offer convenient plant selection along with educational tips and advice for optimal gardening success.
+Replacing mail-order catalogs, the best places to buy outdoor plants online offer convenient plant selection.

 Gardening provides an enjoyable outlet for creativity and imagination.
 It’s also good exercise—and often hard work.
 Gardeners dream of each new season, and they delight in seeing their gardens take shape over the years.
 There’s always work to do, and there are always spaces to fill with new plants.
 But a gorgeous landscape or a colorful display of textures and shapes makes the work worthwhile.